On this page

 Wild pasqueflowers can be poisonous to humans and animals and can trigger an allergic reaction when touched.

-Despite its toxicity, the pasqueflower is thought to have been used traditionally as a sedative, a painkiller, a remedy for eye conditions such as cataracts and as a sleep aid.
+Despite its toxicity, aerial parts of the pasqueflower have been used traditionally in sedatives, painkillers, and remedies for eye conditions such as cataracts.

 Legend has it that pasqueflowers rose from bloodshed by the Romans or Danes as they often appear on lands where battles have taken place.
 In fact, they thrive in these historic sites because they are such undisturbed habitats.